Application & Guidelines

 Please note that the Law School does not reserve housing for Visiting Scholars or Visiting Researchers.
-We do provide resources to assist accepted applicants to conduct their own housing search, but regret that staff members are not able to undertake such searches on individuals’ behalf.
+We will provide resources to assist our accepted applicants in conducting their own housing searches, but regret that staff members cannot undertake a search on behalf of any individual.

 For a 12-month visit, Visiting Scholars and Researchers are charged a visiting fee equal to 10% of Penn Law’s tuition.
 For longer or shorter stays, this fee is pro-rated on a monthly basis.
 For 2014-2015, the monthly visitor fee is $445 and there is a minimum one month stay.
 An additional, non-waivable technology fee of $900 will be charged for any stay of more than three months, with a fee of $450 charged for any stay of shorter length.
 View the Current Tuition Levels.
 Please note that tuition levels for the academic year are set the summer prior to the start of the year.